elastic/crawler/README.md

 [primary] Finished a crawl.
 Result: success;
 ```

-To run alternative crawls, start by changing the `- url: ...` in the `crawl-config.yml` file.
+To run different crawls, start by changing the `- url: ...` in the `crawl-config.yml` file.
-After each change just run the `docker run...` command again to see the results.
+After each change, just run the `docker run...` command again to see the results.

 ### Ingest into Elasticsearch